University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Genome_assembly/genome_assembly_prac_1.md

 ```

-`jellyfish` will break short reads into fixed length short sequences, which we call them k-mers (we use 21-mer in this project).
+`jellyfish` will break short reads into fixed length short sequences, which we call them [k-mers](https://en.wikipedia.org/wiki/K-mer) (we use 21-mer in this project).
 The size of k-mers should be large enough allowing the k-mer to map uniquely to the genome (a concept used in designing primer/oligo length for PCR).
 However, too large k-mers leads to overuse of computational resources. `21` is normally a good start.
 In the `jellyfish count` command, `-C` means we count k-mers at both strands, `-s 4G` is used to control the memory usage, and `-m 21` means we will count 21-mers.
-After we count k-mers, we use `jellyfish histo` to get the frequency of k-mers with a certain copy number.
+After we count k-mers, we use `jellyfish histo` to get the frequency of k-mers with certain copy numbers.

 ### 3.2 genome survey analysis using genomescope
 After we get the `histo` file from the `jellyfish` run, we can use that to do genome survey with `genomescope`. `genomescope` is a R script, we can run it with following command: